shimmeringbee/shimmeringbee.io/content/docs/introduction.md

   Exposing abstracted devices for interaction with any other home automation systems.

 The controller application will be developed with an API first approach, with any native web interface using the APIs.

+### zda

+The `zda` library provides managers and conversions from Zigbee to Shimmering Bee device abstraction.
+This abstraction allows easy addition of other home automation technologies at a later point, such as device import via MQTT.

 ### zigbee